New Haven, Connecticut: Connecticut General Assembly

+United States Congress

+New Haven lies within Connecticut's 3rd congressional district and has been represented by Democrat Rosa DeLauro in the United States House of Representatives since 1991.
+It is represented by Democrats Richard Blumenthal and Chris Murphy in the United States Senate.

 Political history

 Roger Sherman, signer of Declaration of Independence and Constitution, author of Connecticut Compromise, and first mayor of New Haven.
 Portrait by Ralph Earl, c.
 1775.

 New Haven is the birthplace of former president George W. Bush, who was born when his father, former president George H. W. Bush, was living in New Haven while a student at Yale.
 In addition to being the site of the college educations of both Presidents Bush, as Yale students, New Haven was also the temporary home of former presidents William Howard Taft, Gerald Ford, and Bill Clinton, as well as Secretary of State John Kerry.
 President Clinton met his wife, former U.S. Secretary of State Hillary Clinton, while the two were students at Yale Law School.
 Former vice presidents John C. Calhoun and Dick Cheney also studied in New Haven (although the latter did not graduate from Yale).
 Before the 2008 election, the last time there was not a person with ties to New Haven and Yale on either major party's ticket was 1968.
 James Hillhouse, a New Haven native, served as President pro tempore of the United States Senate in 1801.

 New Haven voters overwhelmingly supported Al Gore in the 2000 election, Yale graduate John Kerry in 2004, and Barack Obama in 2008 and 2012.
 In the 2008 election, New Haven County was third among all Connecticut counties in campaign contributions, after Fairfield and Hartford counties.
 (Connecticut, in turn, was ranked 14th among all states in total campaign contributions.)

 New Haven was the subject of Who Governs?
 Democracy and Power in An American City, a very influential book in political science by preeminent Yale professor Robert A. Dahl, which includes an extensive history of the city and thorough description of its politics in the 1950s.
 New Haven's theocratic history is also mentioned several times by Alexis de Tocqueville in his classic volume on 19th-century American political life, Democracy in America.
 New Haven was the residence of conservative thinker William F. Buckley, Jr., in 1951, when he wrote his influential God and Man at Yale.
 William Lee Miller's The Fifteenth Ward and the Great Society (1966) similarly explores the relationship between local politics in New Haven and national political movements, focusing on Lyndon Johnson's Great Society and urban renewal.

 George Williamson Crawford, a Yale Law School graduate, served as the city's first black corporation counsel from 1954 to 1962, under Mayor Richard C. Lee.